61 Hours: Plot summary

-A local lawyer who relayed instructions in and out of the Bolton prison is found shot dead in his car, telling Reacher and the police that Plato's hitman has arrived in town.
+A local lawyer who relayed instructions in and out of the Bolton prison is found shot dead in his car, telling Reacher and the police that Plato's hit man has arrived in town.
 Reacher stays with Salter to guard her, and teaches her how to fire a gun.
-Holland, Peterson, and Reacher find the key to the tunnel head and venture underground.
-In a maze of tunnels that are only four feet high, because they were intended for children, Reacher finds tons of methamphetamine in boxes dating to the 1940s.
+Tom Holland (the chief of police), Peterson, and Reacher find the key to the tunnel head and venture underground.
+In a maze of tunnels which were intended for children, Reacher finds tons of methamphetamine in boxes dating to the 1940s.
 He deduces that it must have been surplus from doses given to World War II bomber pilots.
+There is also jewelry, paintings, and other valuables: unredeemed pledges from Plato's pawnshop empire.

-On his way home from the police station, Peterson is shot dead by the unknown killer, who Reacher now believes to be a police officer.
+Returning home from the police station, Peterson is murdered by the unknown killer, who Reacher now believes to be a police officer.
 Holland orders the entire department to return to the station, but tells Reacher that he cannot bear to tell the news to Peterson's widow.
 While Reacher is at Peterson's house, the prison siren goes off.
-Reacher, lacking a vehicle, desperately runs through the deep snow to protect Salter.
-He is too late, and finds her shot to death in her library, her gun in her pocket.
+Reacher, lacking a vehicle, runs two miles in the cold conditions to protect Salter.
+He is too late, and finds her shot dead in her library, her gun in her pocket.

 Reacher calls Turner and says he is contemplating suicide.
-He tells Turner that the dent in the desk came from when he nearly killed a one-star general who had stolen food supplies meant for Reacher and other troops stationed in Kuwait during the 1991 Gulf War to buy a Chevrolet Corvette.
+He reveals that the dent in the desk came from when he nearly killed a one-star general who had stolen food supplies meant for Reacher and other troops stationed in Kuwait during the 1991 Gulf War.
+He had used part of the money to buy a Chevrolet Corvette.
 The incident cost Reacher his command and his career in the army.
 Turner tells Reacher to ask her if she is married.
 He asks, and she says "No." He promises to head towards Virginia the next day.

-Plato and a crew of henchmen fly to the abandoned airfield on a private airliner, intending to pack it full of methamphetamine before selling the base to a Russian gangster.
+Plato and a crew of henchmen fly to the abandoned airfield on his private Boeing 737, intending to pack it full of his loot and methamphetamine before selling the base to a Russian gangster.
 Reacher and Holland drive out to the base, and Reacher reveals that he knows Holland is the killer working for Plato.
-Holland crashes his police car, but Reacher survives and kills Holland.
+Holland deliberately crashes his police car.
+Reacher executes Holland after learning of his role in Salter's death.
 Plato arrives, and Reacher pretends that he is Holland and goes underground with the gangster.
-Reacher attacks Plato, but his massive frame is at a severe disadvantage in the cramped space.
+Reacher attacks and kills Plato.

-Unbeknownst to Plato, two of his men are actually working for the Russian.
+Meanwhile, two of Plato's men are actually working for the Russian.
 They kill Plato's other henchmen, and begin pumping jet fuel from Plato's aircraft into the fallout bunker.
-Reacher manages to kill Plato, and desperately runs up the stairs as the henchmen drop a flare down the shaft.
+Reacher runs up the stairs as the henchmen drop a flare down the shaft.

-In Virginia, Turner watches news reports of a massive explosion at an Air Force facility outside Bolton, South Dakota, giving off fumes containing some kind of stimulant.
+In Virginia, Turner watches news reports of an explosion at an Air Force facility outside Bolton, South Dakota, giving off fumes containing some kind of stimulant.
 A month later, she is redeployed to Afghanistan without a call from Reacher.